ozontech/file.d/plugin/README.md

 [More details...](plugin/action/discard/README.md)
 ## event_to_metrics
-Get metric from event
+Transforms events into metric format

-This plugin transforms incoming events into metric data.
-Each event can generate one or more metrics with configurable labels and values.
-Using the Prometheus output plugin, you can send the generated metrics to Prometheus.
+This plugin extracts values and labels from event fields and restructures the event into an array of metrics containing `name`, `type`, `value`, `timestamp`, `ttl`, and `labels`.

 **Important:** This action should be the last one in the pipeline, as it consumes events and does not pass them further.